jeanmorais/jeanmorais.dev/content/about/index.md

 I currently work as a Software Developer at [Neoway](https://www.neoway.com.br/), helping companies through Big Data solutions.

-Although Java is my background, I've been writing a piece of code in Golang today.
-I'm also focused on topics like CI/CD, Cloud Computing, Containers, and DevOps best practices.
+Although Java is my background,  currently I've been writing more in Python and Golang.
+I’m also focused on topics like cloud native solutions, microservices, and DevOps best practices.